(2017 Whitetail Workshop attendee testimonials and 2017 kill shots at bottom of page)

 Many hunters spend hundreds if not thousands of dollars of their hard earned money on; constantly upgrading their hunting equipment, buying new gadgets advertised on TV, bad ass looking vehicles, motion cameras, bait, land management, tricked out quads, hunting stands, etc., with the thought process that it will magically make them more successful, and that can’t be farther from the truth.

-There’s an old saying that’s very true, “it’s not the bow, it’s the Indian” and if you ever saw John’s bow, you’d know it’s true.
-John wants you to become that Indian as well because whether you have the best equipment money can buy or not is irrelevant if your hunting strategy doesn’t offer you the opportunity to use it.
+There’s an old saying that’s very true, “it’s not the bow, it’s the Indian”.
+John wants you to become that Indian as well because whether you have the best equipment money can buy or not is irrelevant if your hunting skills and strategies don’t offer you the opportunity to use them.

 Spending a lot of time on stand in locations not well-suited for daytime mature buck activity should never be an acceptable strategy or plan, so make this one time investment to assure you’re in the right types of places, their prepared properly and you’re there at the right times of day and season.
 After all doesn’t it get a bit old taking nice pictures of good bucks on your property and not being able to kill them.